Alfie Plant: Amateur career

 Plant was runner-up at the 2015 English Amateur at Alwoodley Golf Club, Leeds losing 9&7 to Joe Dean in the 36 hole final.

-Plant played for England in the 2016 Eisenhower Trophy were the team finished second, their best ever finish in the event.
+Plant played for England in the 2016 Eisenhower Trophy where the team finished second, their best ever finish in the event.
 Later in 2016 he won the Lytham Trophy with a score of 284 to win by seven shots.

 Plant won the 2017 European Amateur at Walton Heath Golf Club.
 Plant was tied with two Italians, Luca Cianchetti and Lorenzo Scalise, on 273 after 72 holes.
 After a three-hole playoff, Plant and Scalise were still tied, but Plant finally won with a birdie at the fifth extra hole.
 His European Amateur win earned him entry into the 2017 Open Championship, his first start in a major championship.
 At the Open, he had opening rounds of 71 and 73 and was the only amateur to make the cut.
 He had further rounds of 69 and 73 and won the Silver Medal as the leading amateur.